lodaea/pizzaiolo/README.md

 #### This is a web app to order pizza online, 08/03/2021
 #### By **Anais Kiam**
 ## Description
-{This is a detailed description of your application, including its purpose and usage.
-Give as much detail as needed to explain what the application does, and any other information you want users or other developers to have. }
+Order pizza anywhere using this Pizzaiolo web app.
+You can have it delivered to you or come pick it up yourself.
+At your convenience.
 ## Setup/Installation Requirements
-Nothing reauired but a good internet connection.
+Nothing required but a good internet connection.
 ## Known Bugs
 The app is incomplete.
 ## Technologies Used